OlgaCh/linux-server-configuration/README.md

  actions may be required.
 You may follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04) to install PostgreSQL.
 Then path to database needs to be update in the source code.

+5. If you perform all steps as required following list of Ubuntu packages should be installed on your VPS:

+* libapache2-mod-wsgi

+* python-dev

+* python-pip

+* postgresql

+* postgresql-contrib

+All project-specific requirements should be installed with virtualenv by using pip to get libraries from `requirements.txt` file.

-5. If project using OAUTH from Google or Facebook authorized Javascript origins needs to be updated to allow requests from the App's new url.
+6. If project using OAUTH from Google or Facebook authorized Javascript origins needs to be updated to allow requests from the App's new url.

-6. That's mainly it.
+7. That's mainly it.
 Don't forget to restart __apache2__ service once all changes will be done to the project.